freenet/freenet-core/docs/src/dev-guide.md

 Now we have a working example of a contract, but our contract is an empty shell, which does not do anything yet.
 To change this, we will start developing our web application.

 To do that, we can go and modify the code of the contract state, which in this case is the web application.
-Locutus offers a std library that can be used with Typescript/JavaScript to facilitate the development of web applications and interfacing with your local node, so we will make our `package.json` contains the dependency:
+Locutus offers a standard library (stdlib) that can be used with Typescript/JavaScript to facilitate the development of web applications and interfacing with your local node, so we will make our `package.json` contains the dependency:

 ```
 {